 After trying a few different milks and a combination of milk and cream, 2% milk and whole milk without any cream yielded the best flavor and texture.
 The result is a little lighter with 2% milk and chocolate comes through strong and smooth.
 Whole milk makes a little creamier and fuller hot chocolate.

-Chocolate – use bittersweet baking chocolate bar.
+Chocolate – Use a bittersweet baking chocolate bar.

-Cocoa powder – use unsweetened 100% cocoa powder.
+Cocoa Powder – Use unsweetened 100% cocoa powder.

 Milk – 2% milk is best but whole milk can also be used.